 Maria has practiced in the areas of Natural Resources, Environmental and Utility law for over twenty years.
-Her primary focus is on water resources, water quality, and related regulatory matters including National Environmental Policy Act (“NEPA”) and Endangered Species Act (“ESA”) compliance.
-She represents clients from both the public and private sectors before the Office of the New Mexico State Engineer, the New Mexico Public Regulation Commission federal agencies, and in state and federal court.
+Her primary focus is on water resources and related regulatory matters including federal Reclamation law, National Environmental Policy Act (“NEPA”) and Endangered Species Act (“ESA”) compliance.
+She represents clients in New Mexico, Arizona, Texas and Oklahoma relating to negotiation and litigation of significant water matters before administrative tribunals and in state and federal court.
 Maria’s experience has been centered on resolution of complex disputes regarding water use and allocation.
-Her experience includes negotiation of multi-party water agreements, permitting of water and energy projects, the purchase and lease of water rights, water utility matters, litigation involving protection and acquisition of water resources, water planning and water quality issues.
+Her experience includes negotiation of multi-party water agreements, permitting of water projects, working with reclamation irrigation districts, the purchase and lease of water rights, litigation involving protection of water resources, and water planning and drought and conservation issues issues.

-Maria regularly addresses a complexity of issues relating to water supply and related regulatory matters regarding the permitting and siting of energy and water projects.
-Maria currently represents the State of Oklahoma with regard to conflicts over water resources as between the State and several Oklahoma Indian Tribes.
-She represented the City of Albuquerque (now the Albuquerque Bernalillo County Water Utility (“ABCWUA”) ) in protection of its municipal water supply with regard to ESA claims involving the endangered Rio Grande Silvery Minnow.
-She continues to represent the ABCWUA on ESA and water quality matters.
+Maria represents the State of Oklahoma with regard to conflicts over water resources as between the State and several Oklahoma Indian Tribes.
 She represents the Pueblo de Pojoaque in the context of the Aamodt general stream adjudication, which involves the water rights claims of four Pueblos, various governmental entities and thousands of non-Indian defendants.
-She participated in the decade-long effort to draft a settlement agreement which received congressional approval and funding and was signed into law by President Obama as the Claims Resolution Act in December 2010.
-She continues to work with the Pueblo on implementation of the settlement including approval of the Partial Final Decree for the Pueblo rights.
+She participated in the decade-long settlement effort which received congressional approval and was codified as the Claims Resolution Act in December 2010.
+She represents El Paso County Water Improvement District No. 1, the downstream irrigation district in the Rio Grande Project on matters relating to water supply and reclamation law matters including representation of EPCWID in the Case TX v.
+NM, No. 141 Orig.

 Prior to joining the firm, Maria served as law clerk to the Honorable James A. Parker of the United States District Court for the District of New Mexico.

-Maria serves as Head of the firm’s Natural Resources and Environment Department and was long time Chair of the Water Resources Group and former Chair of the Energy & Utilities Group.
+Maria previously served as Head of the firm’s Natural Resources and Environment Department and was long time Chair of the Water Resources Group and former Chair of the Energy & Utilities Group.

 University of New Mexico School of Law, J.D., 1991, magna cum laude